2017 Donald Trump speech in Warsaw: Former U.S. presidential visits to Poland

-Donald Trump's arrival marked the eighth U.S. presidential visit to Poland.
+Trump's arrival marked the eighth U.S. presidential visit to Poland.
 In May 1972, Richard Nixon became the first U.S. president to visit Poland.
 Nixon arrived at Warsaw to deliver a speech when Poland was still controlled by the Polish United Workers' Party.
 The visit paved the way for trade exchanges and U.S. loans for Poland.
-Gerald Ford visited Warsaw and Krakow in July 1975 to acknowledge the development of the U.S.-Poland relationship.
+Gerald Ford visited Warsaw and Kraków in July 1975 to acknowledge the development of the U.S.-Poland relationship.
 Jimmy Carter visited Poland in 1977 on one of his first foreign trip as president.
 George H. W. Bush visited Poland in July 1989 to congratulate Poland overthrowing communists.
 In succession, Bill Clinton, George W. Bush, and Barack Obama had made their visits to Poland.

 Aftermath

 In November 2017, the Polish state-owned energy company PGNiG signed a 5-year deal to import liquified natural gas (LNG) from the United States.
 In October 2018, the company further signed a long-term deal to import up to 2 million tonnes of LNG from the United States annually over 20 years.
 The CEO of PGNiG Piotr Wozniak believed the deal is more beneficial than buying gas from Russia.

-President of Poland Andrzej Duda visited the White House to attend a joint press conference with Donald Trump in November 2018, and they discussed about a plan of establishing a U.S. military base in Poland.
+President of Poland Andrzej Duda visited the White House to attend a joint press conference with Trump in November 2018, and they discussed a plan of establishing a U.S. military base in Poland.
 Poland also offered to contribute more than $2 billion to support this project.